Notice of Pre-AIA or AIA Status

 Regarding claim 8, the combination teaches the signal measurement circuit as claimed in claim 1, wherein at least one of the sensor electrode layer, the active shielding layer, the electrically conductive shielding layer or the electrically conductive ground electrode layer is formed from a carbon particle-enriched plastic (see Tagliaferro, in which the electrically conductive shielding layer can be formed of any copper, aluminum or any other suitable plastic or metal capable of being a conductor, [0029], therefore it would be obvious to use a conductive carbon particle-enriched plastic as claimed).

-Regarding claim 10, the combination teaches the signal measurement circuit as claimed in claim 1, wherein at least one of the first insulating layer, the second insulating layer, the third insulating layer or the fourth insulating layer is formed of a plastic (see Tagliaferro, in which the insulative layers can be comprised of any suitable electrically insulative material such as tape or rubber, [0033], therefore it would be obvious to use a plastic material as claimed).
+Regarding claim 10, the combination teaches the signal measurement circuit as claimed in claim 1, wherein at least one of the first insulating layer, the second insulating layer, the third insulating layer or the fourth insulating layer is formed of a plastic (see Tagliaferro, in which the insulative layers can be comprised of any suitable electrically insulative material such as rubber tape or plastic, [0033], therefore it would be obvious to use a plastic material as claimed).

 Regarding claim 14, the combination teaches the signal measurement circuit as claimed in claim 13, wherein the section of the sensor cable has a length ranging from 20 cm to 200 cm and a width ranging from 2 cm to 6 cm (Tagliaferro which has a first shield structure 314 that connects to a sensor cable which may have a length and a width which falls between 3 to 100cm, [0029]).